natinusala/borealis/README.md

 Hardware accelerated, Nintendo Switch inspired UI library for PC and Nintendo Switch.
 Powered by nanovg.
 Skeleton based on the [hybrid glfw app](https://github.com/fincs/hybrid_app) by fincs.

+Documentation is available [right here](https://github.com/natinusala/borealis/wiki).
+Warning: may not be up to date.

 ## Building the example for Switch

 To build for Switch, a standard development environment must first be set up.
 In order to do so, [refer to the Getting Started guide](https://devkitpro.org/wiki/Getting_Started).